wesleycym/NFT-Fantasy-Football/README.md

 **3) Working front-end for the NFT for users to interact:** ✅
 **4) Display of NFT’s price in Yodas and Transfer of Yoda for the price of an NFT:** ⚠️ Prices to display, but all NFTs are free as of testing.
 **5) User able to mint NFT with base characteristics specified; multiple users do the same:** ⚠️ Reflected on nature of fantasy football.
 Availability of single player is limited, however the availability of mulitple players is abundant.
 **6) Dynamic nature of the NFT:** ⚠️ Ensuring the integrity of fantasy football, users cannot change the values of players, the power to do so is left to the commissioner (deployer).
+However, I could change the logic to allow multiple NFTs of the same player to be minted, all with different fantasy point values.
 **7) Users able to display NFT on their wallet:** ✅
 **8) What are the offchain data for the NFT?** Where is the offchain data stored?
 How is it accessed?
 How is it represented on the smart contract for NFT?: ✅ NFT images are hosted on Pinata.
 As for data itself (name, FP, etc.), it is encoded on the fly using **tokenURI**.